-Azucar compensates the Company 30% of the Company's actual monthly cost of rent for any shared facilities, and 30% of any shared personnel's fees and/or wages.
+Azucar compensates the Company 40% (2018 - 30%) of the Company's actual monthly cost of rent for any shared facilities, and 40% (2018 - 30%) of any shared personnel's fees and/or wages.
 Azucar pays the Company any reasonable fees or costs incurred on behalf of Azucar by the Company which were approved by Azucar.

-Effective May 18, 2018, Azucar effected a corporate reorganization pursuant to a statutory plan of arrangement involving Azucar's then wholly owned subsidiary, Almadex Minerals Ltd. ("Almadex", formerly 1154229 B.C.
-Ltd.).
+Effective May 18, 2018, Azucar effected a corporate reorganization pursuant to a statutory plan of arrangement involving Azucar's then wholly owned subsidiary, Almadex Minerals Ltd. ("Almadex").
 Consequent upon this corporate reorganization the Company entered into an Administrative Services Agreement with Almadex dated March 29, 2018 (the "Almadex Agreement").
 Under the Almadex Agreement, the Company is the sole and exclusive manager of Almadex, and provides Almadex with general management services and day-to-day operation of Almadex.
 These services include: